crazeddd/scoutingapp/README.md

  - Clone repo
  - Run `npm i` to install dependencies
- - Then run `npm start` to start the dev server
+ - Then run `npm run dev` to start the dev server

 For this project you should use node v20 or above.
 ##